Liquidity & Credit & Execution & Operations

 • How is symbol mapping handled across venues

-• How does the liquidity change during news spikes
+• How does liquidity change during news spikes

 • Are there clear policies on rejects, partial fills, and last look